-Oregon growers routinely realize the highest crop yields per acre compared to any other state, an estimated 10,000 pounds per acre.
+Oregon growers routinely realize the highest crop yields per acre compared to any other state, an estimated 20,000 pounds per acre, or more.
 Oregon farms range from large operations that ship their crop to both national and international buyers to small family farms with less than ten acres offering on-farm sales.

 Oregon Blueberries – Taste Great and Good for the Body

 While Oregon blueberries may have advantages when it comes to taste and quality, it’s the international interest in nutrition and healthy eating that have fueled the growth.

 In general, blueberries are a very rich source of antioxidant phytonutrients.

 Antioxidants refer to the negative oxidation properties or compounds found in blueberries.
 Certain natural fruits and vegetables supply the body with chemicals which react against particularly harmful oxidants associated with elements (“free radicals”) which can damage a wide variety of functions and internal processes.